 San Francisco, CA

 Nick Troiano is a civic entrepreneur from Milford, PA.
 He is currently based in San Francisco, where he is working for Change.org on Change Politics –– a new, non-partisan platform that empowers citizens to make informed decisions on Election Day.

 Nick is active in leading efforts and supporting organizations that are aimed at strengthening American democracy and tackling our country's most pressing challenges.
-He is a co-founder and advisor to Action for America, a founding board member of the Centrist Project, and a James Madison Fellow with the Millennial Action Project.
+He is a co-founder and advisor to America 2026 and a founding board member of the Centrist Project.
 In 2016, he was named to the "Forbes 30 Under 30" for Law & Policy.

 Nick ran for the U.S. House of Representatives in 2014 from Pennsylvania’s 10th District and drew national attention as both the youngest candidate and the most successful independent of the cycle, garnering over 22,000 votes.
 In 2012, Nick co-founded The Can Kicks Back campaign to advocate for bipartisan policies to reduce the national debt and was instrumental in the introduction of the INFORM Act to increase transparency in the federal budget.
 Previously, he served as National Campus Director for Americans Elect where he organized and supported student groups at over 300 colleges nationwide.